What Is a Parlay in Sports Betting? Definition, Examples

 - Enter your bet amount and submit.

-Every sportsbook will calculate potential parlay winnings for you, but if you want to do it yourself, here’s how.
+Every sportsbook will calculate potential parlay winnings for you, and we've got a handy parlay calculator, but if you want to do it yourself, here's how.

 - Convert the American odds to decimal odds using our odds converter.